thomas-fung/thesisdownmq/README.md

 - in A4 pdf format
 - 1.5 spacing
 - meant to be printed as one-sided
-- margins of 3cm on the left border, 1.5cm on the right border and 1.5cm on the top and bottom
+- margins of at least 3cm on the left border, at least 1.5cm on the right border and at least 1.5cm on the top and bottom
 - pages numbered consecutively